User: unknown || Login || NEWS: WCFA2024, Two lectures in Prague, Records from W2TFP, FABER funded!

 5. Homogeneity/Anisotropy effect

-• Before these topics are finalized, other more complex topics (multiaxial loading, notches, fretting, low-cycle fatigue, random loading...) are not prioritized
+• Before these topics are finalized, other more complex topics (multiaxial loading, notches, fretting, low-cycle fatigue, random loading...) are not prioritized.

 papuga@pragtic.com